The Fascinating History of Mechanical Watches

 When it comes to mechanical watches, the term “run forever” is often used to refer to the idea that a mechanical watch could potentially run indefinitely if it is properly maintained and kept in good working order.
 But is this really possible?
 In this article, we will explore the mechanics of mechanical watches, examine their average lifespan, and delve into the debate over whether or not they can truly “run forever.”

 A mechanical watch is powered by a mainspring, which is a thin strip of metal coiled tightly inside the watch’s movement.
 As the mainspring unwinds, it drives the movement of the watch, including the escapement and balance wheel.
-The escapement regulates the movement of the watch’s hands while the balance wheel oscillates back and forth, keeping time.

 Also Read: A Timeless Classic: The Mechanical Movement Watches